 Employees, excluding casuals are entitled to severance pay (redundancy) when the position they hold is no longer required by the organisation.
-This clause shall only apply if at the time of the redundancy the organisation employs less than fifteen full-time employees.
 The process will be in accordance with the following terms;

 When are Employees to be Notified?

 Where the organisation has made a decision to introduce changes which may effect the employment of employees including termination, the organisation shall notify those employees who may be affected by the proposed changes.